Who Is This For?

 Battery Life

-The 57 Wh battery combined with the efficient Ryzen 7 delivers 10-11 hours of productivity.
-That’s all-day performance with room to spare.
+The 57 Wh battery combined with the efficient Ryzen 7 gave me 10 to 11 hours of productivity.
+I left the charger at home more than once and never regretted it.
+All-day performance with room to spare.

 The Bottom Line

-The IdeaPad Slim 5 is the upgrade pick for budget buyers.
-The $200 premium over the Aspire Go 15 gets you aluminum build quality, a 1080p webcam, faster RAM, and 2+ extra hours of battery life.
-It’s the best value in the $500-$700 range.
+The IdeaPad Slim 5 is my pick for budget buyers who want more than the bare minimum.
+The the premium over the Aspire Go 15 gets you aluminum build quality, a 1080p webcam, faster RAM, and 2-plus extra hours of battery life.
+I haven’t found better value in the to range.